Entrepreneurship - A.A. Degree (Transfer)

 The majority of businesses in this country follow the format of entrepreneurial ventures.
 Success in this environment is enhanced by knowledge and skills about entrepreneurship and its major elements.
 Students can expect to achieve behaviors basic to successful business operation.
 Students expecting to transfer to a baccalaureate program are encouraged to review the requirements of the program to which they intend to transfer.

-Electives - Select 9 credits from the following:
+*Electives - Select from the following:

 Total Credit Hours: 60